Dates for Babies: Nutritional Value, Benefits and Precautions

-Start with one date along with other fruits to allow your baby to recongnize and develop a taste for dates.
+Start with one date and other fruits to allow your baby to recognise and develop a taste for dates.
 It can be mashed with other fruits or steamed.
 You can start with one date a day and slowly increase to 2 or 3 per day.

 Precautions to Take When Giving Dates

-Babies’ digestive systems are fragile and sudden introduction of foods should be avoided.
+Babies’ digestive systems are fragile, and the sudden introduction of new foods should be avoided.
 Babies cannot be expected to chew on hard textured dates early on.
 Give steamed dates or mashed in small pieces to avoid any choking hazards.

 - Feed small chunks of dates to avoid the risk of choking.